Skip to content

 What does a first occupational therapy appointment involve for my child?

 A first appointment typically includes the therapist getting to know your child and family.
 They'll ask about your concerns, your child's daily routines, and what activities are challenging.
 The therapist may observe your child playing or doing everyday tasks.
-They'll discuss what they've noticed and talk through next steps with you.
-Bring any relevant medical information or previous assessments your child has had.
+This helps them understand your child's strengths and areas where support might help.
+You'll discuss goals and next steps together.
+It's a chance to ask questions too.

 How do I use NDIS funding for occupational therapy in Mildura?

-If your child has an approved NDIS plan that includes funding for OT, you can choose from registered NDIS providers in Mildura.
-Check the NDIS website to find registered therapists in your area.
-Contact them directly to discuss your child's needs and how they can help.
-Your NDIS planner or local coordinator can also provide guidance on using your funding and what services are available in Mildura.
+If your child has an approved NDIS plan that includes funding for occupational therapy, you can choose from registered NDIS providers in Mildura.
+Check the NDIS website for registered OTs in your area.
+Contact providers directly to discuss your child's needs and book appointments.
+Keep records of sessions and costs.
+Your NDIS planner or Local Area Coordinator can answer questions about how your funding works and what's covered.

 What services do paediatric occupational therapists in Mildura typically offer?